18F/accessibility/pages/checklist.md

 permalink: /checklist/
 page_title: checklist
 ---
-This checklist helps readers identify potential accessibility issues affecting a website.
-The checklist is broken down into three sections of decreasing import: A, B and C. Please check and address these issues in the order in which they appear.
+This checklist helps readers identify potential accessibility issues affecting their websites or applications.
+It's broken down into three sections of decreasing import: A, B and C. Please check and address these issues in the order in which they appear.

  * A - Critical issues that will cause serious issues for users of assitive technology
  * B - Less critical issues that can be overcome by most assitive technology